-Network Working Group Request for Comments: 2487

-Internet Mail Consortium Category: Standards Track

-P. Hoffman January 1999

-SMTP Service Extension for Secure SMTP over TLS

-Status of this Memo

-This document specifies an Internet standards track protocol for the Internet community, and requests discussion and suggestions for improvements.
+Network Working Group Request for Comments: 3207 Obsoletes: 2487 Category: Standards Track P. Hoffman Internet Mail Consortium February 2002 SMTP Service Extension for Secure SMTP over Transport Layer Security Status of this Memo This document specifies an Internet standards track protocol for the Internet community, and requests discussion and suggestions for improvements.
 Please refer to the current edition of the "Internet Official Protocol Standards" (STD 1) for the standardization state and status of this protocol.
 Distribution of this memo is unlimited.

-Copyright Notice

-Copyright (C) The Internet Society (1999).
+Copyright Notice Copyright (C) The Internet Society (2002).
 All Rights Reserved.

-1. Abstract

-This document describes an extension to the SMTP service that allows an SMTP server and client to use transport-layer security to provide private, authenticated communication over the Internet.
+Abstract This document describes an extension to the SMTP (Simple Mail Transfer Protocol) service that allows an SMTP server and client to use TLS (Transport Layer Security) to provide private, authenticated communication over the Internet.
 This gives SMTP agents the ability to protect some or all of their communications from eavesdroppers and attackers.

-2. Introduction

-SMTP [RFC-821] servers and clients normally communicate in the clear over the Internet.
+1. Introduction SMTP [RFC2821] servers and clients normally communicate in the clear over the Internet.
 In many cases, this communication goes through one or more router that is not controlled or trusted by either entity.
 Such an untrusted router might allow a third party to monitor or alter the communications between the server and client.
 Further, there is often a desire for two SMTP agents to be able to authenticate each others' identities.
 For example, a secure SMTP server might only allow communications from other SMTP agents it knows, or it might act differently for messages received from an agent it knows than from one it doesn't know.

-TLS [TLS], more commonly known as SSL, is a popular mechanism for enhancing TCP communications with privacy and authentication.
+Hoffman Standards Track [Page 1] TLS [TLS], more commonly known as SSL, is a popular mechanism for enhancing TCP communications with privacy and authentication.
 TLS is in wide use with the HTTP protocol, and is also being used for adding security to many other common protocols that run over TCP.

-Standards Track [Page 1] Hoffman

-2.1 Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119].

-3. STARTTLS Extension
+This document obsoletes RFC 2487.

-The STARTTLS extension to SMTP is laid out as follows:

-- (1) the name of the SMTP service defined here is STARTTLS; - (2) the EHLO keyword value associated with the extension is STARTTLS; - (3) the STARTTLS keyword has no parameters; - (4) a new SMTP verb, "STARTTLS", is defined; - (5) no additional parameters are added to any SMTP command.

-4. The STARTTLS Keyword

-The STARTTLS keyword is used to tell the SMTP client that the SMTP server allows use of TLS.
+1.1 Terminology The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].
+2. STARTTLS Extension The STARTTLS extension to SMTP is laid out as follows: - (1) the name of the SMTP service defined here is STARTTLS; - (2) the EHLO keyword value associated with the extension is STARTTLS; - (3) the STARTTLS keyword has no parameters; - (4) a new SMTP verb, "STARTTLS", is defined; - (5) no additional parameters are added to any SMTP command.
+3. The STARTTLS Keyword The STARTTLS keyword is used to tell the SMTP client that the SMTP server is currently able to negotiate the use of TLS.
 It takes no parameters.

-5. The STARTTLS Command

-The format for the STARTTLS command is:
+4. The STARTTLS Command The format for the STARTTLS command is:

-STARTTLS

-with no parameters.
+STARTTLS with no parameters.